alexdmejias/SVGEXP/README.md

 * resize events
 * add requirejs grunt task
 * A: More programatic way to generating the shapes
-* A: remove the shadow filter on hard reset
 * B: center animation
 * D: Bug where animation restarts and persists when switching to a different demo
 * D: use the same polygon but just rotate it/move it/ change color